-Because of all of these symptoms, people suffering from chronic pain often end up in isolation.
-They regularly turn to sleep as a relief, as it makes the pain less intrusive and because they are exhausted from being in constant pain.
+Because of these symptoms, people suffering from chronic pain often end up in isolation.
+They regularly turn to sleep for relief, as it makes the pain less intrusive and because they are exhausted from being in constant pain.

-What most people don’t realize is that chronic pain actually takes a physical toll on you.
+What most people don’t realize is that untreated pain actually takes a physical toll on you.
 It has the ability to alter your brain chemistry and nervous system, resulting in the following:

 - It becomes physically more difficult to process multiple things at once, limiting your focus even more.

 - The section of the brain that regulates sense-data also regulates the sleep cycle.
 From constantly reacting to pain, it becomes smaller, making it harder to fall asleep.

 - Recurring pain actually causes the brain to rewire itself to anticipate more pain, causing the person anxiety about the pain.